hizatariq/hizatariq/README.md

     Sample text
 </details>

--> 👀 My Name is Hiza Tariq and I am a software Engineer
+-> 👀 I am Hiza Tariq, an enthusistic software engineer.

--> 🌱 I’m currently working on Web Development
+-> 🌱 I’m currently working on Backend Development.

--> :computer: Interested in  Web Development and Data Analytics
+-> :computer: Interested in  Full Stack  Development and Data Analytics.

 -> 📫 I love to work and collaborate with others.
       You can reach out to me at hizatariq02@gmail.com